 Who benefits from H.J.Res.
 75?

-Distributors of covered commercial refrigeration equipment
+Manufacturers of commercial refrigeration equipment

 Who is affected by H.J.Res.
 75?